mgamio/codercuy/pages/about.md

 layout: page
 title: About
 permalink: "/about/"
-image: assets/images/cuy.png
+image: assets/images/cuy.jpg
 ---

-Codercuy’s mission is to inform and recommend what matters.
+Codercuy's mission is to inform the concepts, trends, and the latest tools in information technology.